Twice Baked Stuffed Sweet Potatoes

-- This stuffed sweet potato recipe is naturally gluten-free, oil-free, soy-free, and nut-free.
-If you'd like to make it vegetarian, substitute vegan parmesan cheese.
+- If you'd like to make it vegetarian, substitute vegan parmesan cheese.
 If you'd like to make it vegan, omit the goat cheese and parmesan cheese.

 - Depending on how big your sweet potatoes are will determine whether you need to cook them for 45 minutes - 1 hour.

 - Store the leftover stuffed sweet potatoes in an airtight container for 4-5 days.
 When you reheat the leftovers, I would cover it with a piece of foil or parchment paper to stop it from burning the edges and drying out the goat cheese.